smartbcity/VC-Integration-Test/README.md

 HappyPets is company, offering a shop for animal products.
 It uses PacketDelivery's Services for delivering the goods to its customers, and there digital services to provide access to delivery-details.
-The HappyPets System uses [Keycloak](https://www.keycloak.org/) for Identiy Managment and issuing of credentials for its users.
+The HappyPets System uses [Keycloak](https://www.keycloak.org/) for Identity Management and issuing of credentials for its users.
 To participate in the dataspace, HappyPets is registered with its decentralized identifier ```did:key:z6MkigCEnopwujz8Ten2dzq91nvMjqbKQYcifuZhqBsEkH7g``` at the trusted-issuers-registry.